 This is the core content of your message.
 Avoid making your audience decipher your key points or ideas.
 Every excellent written or verbal presentation is well organized.
 This makes it easy for your message to be understandable and increases your listener’s faith in your expertise.
-Please take a few minutes to jot down your main or core ideas before offering them to others.
+Please take a few minutes to jot down your primary or core ideas before offering them to others.
+Refer to the habits to improve public speaking checklist to ensure you are prepared.
 Shorter presentations should contain fewer main points.
 Avoid overpacking too many main points.
 Keep these concise.

 6. PREVIEW YOUR SUBJECT’S MAIN POINTS.